dcostakos/doppler/docs/collections/dcostakos/doppler/doppler_project_module.rst

 Synopsis
 --------

-- Simple create/delete of secrets
+- Simple create/delete of projects
-- Simple list of secrets
+- Simple list of projects
-- supports config/project
-- API token required